Opinion | How D.C.’s eviction system kicks tenants when they are down

 It was also the first under-the-radar step in the prettied-up process called gentrification — a development that in our nation’s capital is as common and as cold as ice.

-Which makes it all the more painful to read this week’s DCist story, “Thousands of D.C.
-Renters are Evicted Every Year.
-Do They all Know To Show Up To Court?”
+Which makes it all the more painful to read this week’s DCist story “Thousands of D.C.
+Renters Are Evicted Every Year.
+Do They All Know To Show Up To Court?”
 (Full disclosure: the DCist article was funded by SpotlightDC: The Capital City Fund for Investigative Journalism, which I co-founded with local journalist and author Harry Jaffe.)

 The report, by Josh Kaplan, was based on a nine-month investigation of the District’s eviction system, which, on paper, provides renters with rights that are administered inside the D.C.
 Superior Court.